near/docs/docs/develop/contracts/sandbox.md

 ## Start and Stop Sandbox Node

-As of now, you need to start a sandbox manually.
+> Currently, to start the sandbox node you will need to do so manually.
+Here are the steps to start and stop a sandbox node:
 First clone the nearcore repo:

 ```bash